Sentaroh/SMBSync3/app/help/SMBSync3_Help_EN_task.md

 ### Do not set last modified time of destination file to match source file

 Please enable if you get an error like SmbFile#setLastModified()/File#setLastModified() fails.
 It means that the remote host doesn’t allow setting file last modified time.
-If unchecked, the last modified time of the copied file on the target will be set to the time it was copied / synchronized.
-This means that the target file will appear newer than the master.
+If unchecked, the last modified time of the copied file on the destination will be set to the time it was copied / synchronized.
+This means that the destination file will appear newer than the source.

 ### Use file size to determine if files are different